2nd day on the trail; to start at the beginning of this hike, click here: Appalachian Trail: 341 to Hoyt Road, Day 1

 The Final Stretch.

 From Route 55 Parking to Hoyt Parking, where we left our 2nd car, is about .7 miles.

-This entire section of the trail/hike is a blur and I strangely have zero pics to prove it ever happened, lol.
-I think I was just in a state of feeling both relief that soon I’d be able to take a hot shower, mixed with being sad that it was over!
+I think I was in a state of feeling both relief that soon I’d be able to take a hot shower, mixed with being sad that it was over!
 I really didn’t want to stop just yet and both my dad and I agreed that we wished we had a little longer on the trail.

-I have to say that despite being harder than I expected, I would absolutely do it all over again…
+I have to say that despite being harder than I expected with so much extra weight, I would absolutely do it all over again…